mariacastiillo/Climate-Risk-Baranya-HU/README.md

 # Climate Resilience Analysis: 25-Year Agricultural Trends in Baranya

 ### **Executive Summary**
-As an international student living in Hungary, I analyzed 25 years of meteorological data from the **NOAA Global Surface Summary of the Day** to understand how climate change is affecting the agricultural heart of the country.
-Using **SQL** for data engineering and **Power BI** for storytelling, this project identifies critical warming trends and peak temperature risks that threaten the resilience of regional vineyards and crops.
+As an **Earth Science student** based in Hungary, I analyzed 25 years of meteorological data from the NOAA to understand how climate change affects the regional agricultural heart.
+Using SQL and Power BI, this project identifies warming trends and peak temperature risks that threaten the resilience of regional vineyards.

 ---